 Michael B. Enzi was sworn in as Wyoming's 20th United States Senator on January 7, 1997.

 Find more and use less is Enzi’s motto when it comes to energy production and he knows Wyoming is the state to provide energy to the world as we embrace renewable fuels.
 Enzi has made a point to educate his colleagues about the array of energy Wyoming produces and can continue to produce into the future.
 He supports legislation that promotes Wyoming’s clean burning coal, natural gas, methane gas, oil and wind energy.
-Enzi is working with other western senators to increase federal support for coal-to-liquid technology.

-Enzi was the Senate's only accountant up until January 2011.
+Enzi was the Senate's only accountant until January 2011.
 He served with distinction on the Senate Banking Committee.
-It does not bear his name, but there is a large part of Enzi in the Sarbanes-Oxley bill, bipartisan legislation that continues to have a greater impact on corporate behavior and financial reporting than any legislation of the recent past.
-There are provisions in the Fair and Accurate Credit Transactions Act authored by Enzi regarding financial literacy and identity theft that will have a profound positive effect on many Americans.
+It does not bear his name, but there is a large part of Enzi in the Sarbanes-Oxley law, bipartisan legislation that continues to have a greater impact on corporate behavior and financial reporting than any legislation of the recent past.
+There are provisions in the Fair and Accurate Credit Transactions Act authored by Enzi regarding financial literacy and identity theft that have a profound positive effect on many Americans.

 Enzi values our public lands.
 He advocates both access and responsible utilization and consideration of the local perspective in natural resource management decisions.